AOL shares fall; report of possible Yahoo tie-up

-NEW YORK, Sept 9 Investors sent shares of AOL AOL.N down over 5 percent on Friday after conflicting reports about a possible tie-up between AOL and Yahoo (YHOO.O).
+NEW YORK Investors sent shares of AOL down over 5 percent on Friday after conflicting reports about a possible tie-up between AOL and Yahoo.

 AOL Chief Executive Tim Armstrong reportedly approached private equity firms to gauge interest in a deal with Yahoo that would place Armstrong as the head of the combined company, according to a Bloomberg report.